 - Implementing unconscious bias training, but also learning about some of the critiques of unconscious bias training.

-The average cost of a four-year college degree continues to rise, leaving recent grads who took out loans to pursue their dreams with on average, $29,800 of debt as of 2018.
-Not surprisingly, many talented young professionals are looking for alternative career paths that don’t require such exorbitant costs.
+The average cost of a four-year college degree continues to rise, leaving recent grads who took out loans an average of $40,780 in debt, as of 2022.
+Not surprisingly, many talented young professionals are looking for alternative career paths that don’t require such exorbitant spending.

 On the flip side, employers are creating opportunities to help such professionals bypass college in exchange for applicable experiences.